Interesting and Useful Sites

 An excellent history of Maths (and Physics) archive with biographies, pictures, birthplace maps and much more besides, including a virtual visit to James Clerk Maxwell's birthplace.
 Very well indexed.
 This site is improving all the time and is quite simply the best in the world in this area.

 Biographical information on 4000 years of women in science, mainly pre 20th century, is indexed in this developing site.
 See also Women in Mathematics and the Adultlearn site and a site indexing some of 'the greatest women in scince history' about women in science.
-For an introductory web page with some linked biographical pages see the onlineuniversity's women-in-science page.

 Don't miss out the Nobel Foundation website for a full list of all Nobel prize winners, with acceptance speeches, biographies, portraits, press releases and other useful background.

 Classic papers in Chemistry contains on-line copies of much of relevance to basic physics too, and illustrated biographies of contributors.